TheBigWazz/ZenThemes/Zen-current-theme/README.md

 > [!Note]
 > - Remove any of my personal CSS / Cohesion CSS from your **userChrome.css** file if you have previously used it.
-> - It's now all being called via the `@import "Wazz/Wazz.css";` statement in your **userChrome.css** file.
+> - It's now all being called via the import statements in your **userChrome.css** file.
-> - You may still add custom CSS to your userChrome.css underneath the imports.
+> - You may still add other custom CSS to your userChrome.css underneath the imports.
 > - You can Live Edit mod files, just search for the Module name in the Style Browser (Ctrl+Alt+Shift+I)

 ### What it does: